Nexosis/nexosis.github.io/_guides/ErrorCodes.md

 }
 ```

+## 403 - Plan Upgrade Required
+This will be returned if you attempt to access paid developer endpoints using a Community subscription key.
+If you have purchased a plan, please double check that you are using the new API Key associated with the paid plan (named 'Paid Subscription' in your profile) as the key changes upon purchase.

 ## 404 - Not Found

 Returned whenever the specified resource was not found.
 This error can also be returned if the endpoint that the request was issued to does not exist.
 If a specific resource was requested, the `itemId` and `itemType` will be included in the response.
 Ensure that this Id is the one you intended.
 Also, check the listing endpoints, such as `/data` or `/sessions` if you are unsure of the id.